 You can imagine how I felt.
 Memories rushed back and time and space brought me back to my early years living in Paris.

-Those cute little macaroons not only looked delicious, also were easy to enjoy.
+Those cute little macaroons not only looked delicious but also were easy to enjoy.
 Two was my limit as they are very sweet.
 A perfect party dessert recipe.

 I am not able to give the proper credit to the originator of this recipe as my son took it from the internet.
-When I searched for it, most all of them were credited to different persons and I was not able to trace this one back.
-May the original author forgive me.
+When I searched for it, almost all of them were credited to different persons and I was not able to trace this one back.

 Watching the cocadas closely, bake them for 15 to 20 minutes until they are lightly golden brown.